cxlvinchau/hips/_sources/getting_started.rst.txt

     model.add_constraint(x_1 + 2*x_2 <= 20)
     model.add_constraint(3*x_1 - x_2 <= 10)

-As you can see the definition of linear programs is very straightforward.
+As you can see, the definition of linear programs is straightforward.
 However, for larger linear programs, this might be a little bit cumbersome.
 Particularly, when we have many variables.
 Therefore, HIPS supports high-dimensional variables.
 Below you can see the same linear program expressed with a single 2 dimensional variable.